nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Fax: (775) 687–3289

-Upon receiving the request, the DPS will process and send the criminal history record within 45 days.
+Upon receiving the request, the DPS typically processes and sends the criminal history record within 45 days.
 The individual can then initiate the petition to seal.
 The criminal history record information will determine which court(s) the individual submits the petition.
 Use the court finder to access the location and contact information of courts in Nevada.
 In cases where the charges resulted in a conviction, the individual must obtain a judgment of conviction and discharge from the Clerk of District Court.

 Then, the individual must complete a Request to Seal form, which the District Court will provide.
 Otherwise, the individual must type a petition, affidavit, and order.
 These documents must state the arrests and dates of arrest, the arresting law enforcement agency, the criminal charges, and final dispositions.
 In cases where there is no final disposition, the individual must obtain documentation of the final disposition from the arresting agency or the court where the arrest was filed.
 The documents must also list the public agencies in possession of the criminal record.
 These are typically the Nevada Department of Public Safety Records Bureau, the local Police Department, and the District Attorney.
 The individual shall append his or her signature and date to the documents and make copies of each.